tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Plane Shift

-**Casting Time/Duration**: 10 minutes**/**Instantaneous
+**Casting Time/Duration:** 10 minutes**/**Instantaneous

-**Market/Component Cost**: 2,500 gp**/**500 gp, plus a navigation focus
+**Market/Component Cost:** 2,500 gp**/**500 gp, plus a navigation focus

-**Effect**: You move any number of creatures and objects or even a vehicle (including the vehicle's pilot, crew, and load) from one plane to another.
+**Effect:** You move any number of creatures and objects or even a vehicle (including the vehicle's pilot, crew, and load) from one plane to another.

 At the ritual's conclusion, you name a location you have previously visited.
 The location must be a fixed place, and it must be in the same location it was when you last visited it.

-**Skill Check**: Once the location is named, make an Arcana skill check.
+**Skill Check:** Once the location is named, make an Arcana skill check.
 The check determines the distance between you and your destination when you arrive on the plane.

 | Arcana Skill Check Result | Distance from Destination Location |
 | ------------------------- | ---------------------------------- |